-The MD & CEO and CIO co-ordinates Pacific Current Group's annual investor relations program.
+The ACEO and CFO co-ordinate Pacific Current Group's annual investor relations program.
 The Group has also engaged the services of an external investor relations consultant to assist the Group in reaching a broader group of retail and institutional investors.

-Pacific Current Group undertakes bi-annual roadshows, during which the MD & CEO and CIO, the Chair, and CFO will meet with key investors.
+Pacific Current Group undertakes bi-annual roadshows, during which the ACEO, the Chair, and CFO will meet with key investors.
 The program also involves regular dialogue with investors either directly (via email, videoconference, or telephone) or through investment analysts.
 PAC also provides quarterly funds under management updates to the market which are in the document library section of Pacific Current Group's website.

-Communications with security holders and their participation at meetings facilities to allow them to exercise these rights.
+Communications with security holders and their participation at meetings

+Pacific Current Group respects the rights of its shareholders and to facilitate the effective exercise of those rights, Pacific Current Group provides its security holders with appropriate information and facilities to allow them to exercise these rights.
 Pacific Current Group is committed to:

-Pacific Current Group respects the rights of its shareholders and to facilitate the effective exercise of those rights, Pacific Current Group provides its security holders with appropriate information and